mg747/band/README.md

 ### Media

--   All Images, Audio and Videos copyrights belongs to the artist and/or organisation mentioned on the code comments.
+-   All Images, Audio and Videos copyrights belongs to the artist and/or organisation mentioned on code comments.

-### Author

--   Morgan Ugiagbe

 ### Acknowledgements

 -   My Mentor for his continuous helpful feedback.

 -   Tutor support at Code Institute for their support.

+### Author

+-   Morgan Ugiagbe